DeepanjaliIshte/Electricity-Billing-System-/README.md

 <h4>Main Method:</h4>
 Creates an instance of UpdateInformation with an empty meter number for testing.

 <h2>--------PayBill Class--------</h2>
+<h6>The PayBill class provides a user interface to view and pay electricity bills.
+It retrieves data from a database, displays it in the GUI, and updates the bill status upon payment.
+The interface includes labels for displaying information, a dropdown for selecting the month, and buttons for actions (pay and back).
+The application also updates displayed information dynamically based on user interactions with the month dropdown.</h6>

+<h4>Components:</h4>
+<h6>JFrame: The main window for the application.<br>
+JLabels: Used to display text, such as "Electricity Bill," "Meter Number," "Name," "Month," "Units," "Total Bill," and "Status."<br>
+Choice (Dropdown): Allows users to select a month.<br>
+JButtons: Two buttons labeled "Pay" and "Back."<br>
+ImageIcon: An icon displayed within the application.</h6>

+<h4>Functionalities:</h4>
+<h6>Constructor PayBill(String meter):<br>
+Sets the layout, size, and other properties of the JFrame.<br>
+Initializes and adds various components (labels, dropdown, buttons, image) to the JFrame.<br>
+Connects to a database to fetch customer and bill information based on the provided meter number.<br>
+Updates the GUI with fetched data (customer name, units consumed, total bill, and payment status).<br>
+Adds an ItemListener to the month dropdown to update the bill information when the selected month changes.</h6>

+<h4>Database Connection:</h4>
+<h6>The Conn class (not provided in the code) is used to connect to the database and execute SQL queries.<br>
+Initially fetches customer information and bill details for January.<br>
+Updates the displayed bill details when a different month is selected.</h6>

+<h4>ActionListener Implementation:</h4>
+<h6>Handles button click events.
+When the "Pay" button is clicked, it updates the bill status to 'Paid' in the database for the selected month and meter number.
+When the "Back" button is clicked, it closes the current window.</h6>
+<h4>Main Method:</h4>
+<h6>Creates a new instance of PayBill with an empty meter number, starting the application.</h6>

 <h2>--------Paytm Class--------</h2>
+<h6>The Paytm class provides a user interface to display the Paytm online payments page within a Java Swing application.
+It uses a JEditorPane to load and display the web page, and a JScrollPane to make the content scrollable.
+A "Back" button is provided for navigation, which, when clicked, opens the previous PayBill window.
+This class integrates Paytm's payment portal into the electricity bill payment system, allowing users to pay their bills online.</h6>

+<h4>Components:</h4>
+<h6>JFrame: The main window for the application.<br>
+JEditorPane: A component that allows displaying HTML content, including web pages.<br>
+JScrollPane: A scrollable pane that contains the JEditorPane.<br>
+JButton: A button labeled "Back" for navigating back to the previous screen.</h6>

+<h4>Functionalities:</h4>
+<h6>Constructor Paytm(String meter):<br>
+Sets the meter variable to the provided meter number.<br>
+Initializes a JEditorPane to display the Paytm online payments page.<br>
+Sets the JEditorPane to be non-editable.<br>
+Attempts to load the Paytm online payments page.
+If the page fails to load, it displays an error message.<br>
+Adds the JEditorPane to a JScrollPane to enable scrolling.<br>
+Adds a "Back" button to the JEditorPane for navigation.<br>
+Sets the size, location, and visibility properties of the JFrame.</h6>

+<h4>ActionListener Implementation:</h4>
+<h6>Handles button click events.<br>
+When the "Back" button is clicked, it closes the current window and opens the PayBill window with the provided meter number.</h6>

+<h4>Main Method:</h4>
+<h6>Creates a new instance of Paytm with an empty meter number, starting the application.</h6>

 <h2>--------GenerateBIll Class--------</h2>
+<h6>The GenerateBill class provides a user interface to generate and display an electricity bill.
+Users can select a month from a dropdown and click the "Generate Bill" button to retrieve and display detailed bill information from the database.
+The information includes customer details, meter information, tax details, and the current month's bill charges.
+The text area is scrollable, allowing users to view all the details easily.
+This class integrates database connectivity to fetch the required information dynamically based on user input.</h6>

+<h4>Components:</h4>
+<h6>JFrame: The main window for the application.<br>
+JPanel: A container for organizing the layout of the components.<br>
+JLabel: Used to display text, such as "Generate Bill" and the meter number.<br>
+Choice (Dropdown): Allows users to select a month.<br>
+JTextArea: A text area for displaying the generated bill details.<br>
+JScrollPane: A scrollable pane that contains the JTextArea.<br>
+JButton: A button labeled "Generate Bill" to trigger the bill generation process.<h6>

+<h4>Functionalities:</h4>
+<h6>Constructor GenerateBill(String meter):<br>
+Sets the size, location, and layout of the JFrame.<br>
+Initializes and adds various components (labels, dropdown, text area, button) to the JFrame.<br>
+Sets the initial text of the JTextArea with instructions.<br>
+Adds an ActionListener to the "Generate Bill" button.</h6>

+<h4>ActionListener Implementation:</h4>
+<h6>Handles button click events.<br>
+When the "Generate Bill" button is clicked, it retrieves data from the database and updates the JTextArea with detailed bill information for the selected month and meter number.</h6>

+<h4>Database Connection:</h4>
+<h6>The Conn class (not provided in the code) is used to connect to the database and execute SQL queries.<br>
+Retrieves and displays customer details, meter information, tax information, and the current month's bill details.</h6>

+<h4>Main Method:</h4>
+<h6>Creates a new instance of GenerateBill with an empty meter number, starting the application.</h6>